This training contains 12 hours of live content.

-Our socialization in this culture keeps us from seeing ourselves clearly when it comes to the difficult topic of white supremacy and our place in that system.
+Our socialization in this culture keeps us from seeing ourselves clearly when it comes to the difficult topic of systems of oppressions and our place in those systems.

 Our brains try to keep us safe by avoiding, getting defensive, or acting confused.

 You know that saying stay in your lane?
 I want to acknowledge that it can seem difficult to move past all our conditioning and fears and even figure out what your lane is.

 There is much work to be done to create a society where everyone is free.
 There is work that only you can do with your gifts, your talents, your caring heart, your smart brain, and your busy hands.
 Finding clarity on your lane and your work in social justice is possible.

 You can shift and expand your perspective.
 You can step into your power and create change.
 You can lean fully into a more equitable future in and out of wellness spaces.